Ogechimak/Rock-Paper-Scissors-game/README.md

 # ROCK, PAPER, SCISSORS GAME

-This ia asimple implementation of the classic Rock Paper Scissors game.
+This i a asimple implementation of the classic Rock Paper Scissors game.

 ## How to Play